terrywbrady/UsingAppScript/PITCHME.md

  - Edit assignments in a spreadsheet (upcoming dates as column headers)
  - Publish assignment updates to Google Sites daily
  - Email upcoming assignments once a week (with a link to Google Sites)

+#HSLIDE
+### Example 2: Publish Weekly Volunteer Assignments from Google Sheets
-- Due to limited time, try this one yourself <!-- .element: class="fragment" -->
+- Due to limited time, try this one yourself
  - See the instructions on the slides below

 #VSLIDE